By DEE-ANN DURBIN

 AP Auto Writer

-Here what you need to know about the Volkswagen fix:
+Here's what else you need to know about Delphi's acquisition of nuTonomy:

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.